 Quizzes, exams, homework Exams and short quizzes are given during regular class hours.
-To help offset any negative effect that unforeseen circumstances may have on your quizzes, 5 quizzes will be given, only 4 with highest grades are recorded.
 There are no make-up quizzes or exams.
 A grade of zero will be assigned to any missed quiz or exam unless you provide documented medical/emergency reasons, then the grade for a missing quiz or exam will be prorated.